Ebisu-cmd/portfolio-website/README.md

 # Build-Status
 List of things I want to add/consider:
 * More mobile-friendly
-* Make my form have real time validation and be a modal
+* Make a modal when form is submitted
 * Add functionality to my form in contact page
 * Clean up Code/Comments
 * Advanced animations for nav bar